leoyang429/Five-in-A-Row/README.md

 ## Usage

+The game is automatically at play mode upon entering - that is, two human players play agianst each other.
+Click on the intersects to make a move.

-Click on the intersects to make a move and click the buttons to switch between modes.
+Click the buttons to switch between modes.

-List of Buttons:
+Functions of Buttons:
  - Restart - reset the board, and quit AI mode
  - Undo - undo the last move
  - Save - save the current match, and you'll be asked to specify a name for this match